shadowy-pycoder/pyya/README.md

 As you can see, `pyya` automatically merges default config file with production config file.

-Under the hood `pyya` uses [munch](https://pypi.org/project/munch/) library to create attribute-stylish dictionaries.
+Under the hood `pyya` uses [PyYAML](https://pypi.org/project/PyYAML/) to parse YAML files and [munch](https://pypi.org/project/munch/) library to create attribute-stylish dictionaries.

-`paya` automatically adds underscore prefix to Python keywords and can be configured to convert `camelCase` or `PascalCase` keys to `snake_case`.
+`pyya` automatically adds underscore prefix to Python keywords and can be configured to convert `camelCase` or `PascalCase` keys to `snake_case`.

 If `raise_error_non_identifiers=True`, `pyya` will raise error if section name is not valid Python identifier.